jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 ## Submitting, final checks

-- Feedback/RFC email
-  - Is it normal to do [RFC] in fsdevel?
 - Send to Steve first?
-  - Fill out commit messages
-  - Fill out cover letter

 - Actually go through testing again before submitting!
+- Update coccinelle script in cover letter!
 - Check for TODO items
 - Use clang or a different nix-shell for cross-compilation (and add that I did that to test procedure)
   - At least try powerpc, s390, and mips